 The Paid Family Leave Act allows for:

-- Eight weeks to bond with a new child
+- 12 weeks to bond with a new child

-- Six weeks to care for a family member with a serious health condition
+- 12 weeks to care for a family member with a serious health condition

-- Two weeks for an employee with a serious health condition
+- 12 weeks to care for the employee’s own serious health condition

 Unemployment Insurance (UI) Taxes

 Along with federal unemployment insurance taxes (FUTA), employers in D.C. are required to file D.C. unemployment insurance taxes.
-Unlike federal rules and those in other states, in D.C. there is no minimum wage amount before UI taxes must be paid.
+Unlike federal rules and those in other states, there is no minimum wage amount before UI taxes must be paid.
 This means that even if you have only one employee, no matter how much you pay them, you are liable for UI taxes.

 New employers in the District of Columbia are assigned a standard tax rate of 2.7%.
 This tax, paid on the first $9,000 of wages paid to each employee, funds the unemployment benefits used to pay workers who are no longer employed.
 Positive-rated employers will have tax rates ranging from 1.0% to 4.4%, whereas negative-rated employers will range from 6.2% to 7.4%.
 The experience rating is determined by:

 - Whether a claim has been filed against an employer